-Lately, with great advance anticipation, we saw the film The King’s Speech.
-It tells the story of Prince Albert, who later became King George VI, his stutter and his relationship to the Australian speech therapist Lionel Logue.
+With great advance anticipation, we recently saw the film The King’s Speech.
+It tells the story of Prince Albert (who later became King George VI), his stutter and his relationship to the Australian speech therapist Lionel Logue.
 Both characters were played to great effect by distinguished actors Colin Firth and Geoffrey Rush, respectively.

 Film – The King’s Speech